Schengen Area: Danish territories

-Status of the European microstates
+European microstates and Gibraltar

-Three European microstates—Monaco, San Marino and the Vatican City—are officially not part of Schengen, but are considered de facto within the Schengen Area, as they have open borders and do not have border controls with the Schengen countries that surround them.
+Four European microstates — Andorra, Monaco, San Marino and the Vatican City — are not officially part of the Schengen Area, but are considered de facto within the Schengen Area, as they have open or semi-open borders and do not conduct systematic border controls with the Schengen countries that surround them.
 Some national laws have the text "countries against which border control is not performed based on the Schengen Agreement and the 562/2006 EU regulation", which then includes the microstates and other non-EU areas with open borders.
-The three microstates cannot issue Schengen visas and with the exception of Monaco, are not formally part of the Schengen Area.